dosemu2/dosemu2/doc/README.txt

        echo -e 'dir\rexitemu\r' | dosemu -dumb > FILE.out

-   FILE.out then contains the output from the DOS application, but (unlike the "unix -e" technique, merged with all startup messages.
+   FILE.out then contains the output from the DOS application, but (unlike the unix -e technique, merged with all startup messages.

    You may elaborate this technique by writing a script, which gets the dos-command to execute from the commandline and generate 'FILE' for